annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 In imperative languages like Java, things happen roughly in the order you write them, leaving aside some moving around by the compiler and runtime.

-In functional languages, it is declaractive.
+In functional languages, it is declarative.
 Instead of writing a set of instructions for how to perform some operation, you give a statement of what the results should be, so there is more freedom to reorder calculations.

 Pure functions are referentially transparent; this means that anywhere an invocation of the function appears, we can replace it with its result without changing the behaviour of the program. in fact one way to think about what executing functional code means is to think of it as repeatedly replacing function invocations with their results until you reach the final result.
 Because *every* function is referentially transparent, we can safely make changes to evaluation order, and thus we can easily parallelise.